 Before you quiver in fear and run for the solace of the salad bar, let me explain.
 Following a healthy eating plan doesn't mean that you can't eat bread.
-Although my book is calledBread is the Devil, I'll be this first to say that not all bread is bad.
+Although I have a book called Bread is the Devil, I'll be the first to say that not all bread is bad.

-In between the bread:
+In Between the Bread